learn-co-students/dsc-west-p1_base_python_challenge/README.md

 ```

 Notice that the trip distance and trip duration are represented by strings with commas in them.
-Such a format can result in errors during data procesing.
+Such a format can result in errors during data processing.

 ## Task 5